 Groundbreaking is set for October on a replacement for China's busiest airport, which serves this Pearl River industrial city of more than 6 million people.
 An opening of the New Baiyun International Airport--a working name--was officially set for early 2001 by provincial officials, but others say a late 2002 or early 2003 date is more realistic.
 The 19.48-billion-yuan ($2.34-billion) airport will be built on a 4,450-acre site about 17 mi. north of the downtown business district. ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Guangzhou To Begin New Airport Project".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Guangzhou To Begin New Airport Project".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.